423s23/G1-Mach/README.md

 ---
 ## About

-### Continous Integration
+### Continuous Integration
-Right now, continous integration is being activly worked on.
-Because jsx must be compiled before it can be run, and because our codebase compiles into a complete application for mobile devices, automated testing is difficult.
+Right now, continuous integration is being activly worked on.
+Due to the fact that jsx must be compiled before it can be run, and because our codebase compiles into a complete application for mobile devices, automated testing is difficult.
 We technically have a GitHub action set up to try and test and build our codebase, but it fails every time as it stands.
 We are working on setting this up the proper way, to have a BUILD branch that tries to build the code and publish the application files whenever we push to it, as well as updating the Expo Snack link automatically to one with the latest version.
 That is not complete at this time however.

 ### Internal Structure
-While this is not being developed in a strictly object orient fashion, under the hood, the UI navigation schema consists of functions that return react-native components, and the navigation managers themselves are also react-native objects.
+While this is not being developed in a strictly object oriented fashion, under the hood, the UI navigation schema consists of functions that return react-native components, and the navigation managers themselves are also react-native objects.
 Here is a simplifed diagram of how the UI works internally.
 This ignores all but the most essential components provided by the framework and libraries, and if you actually look at the code, you'd actually see functions that create and return these objects rather than classes that manage their state, but this should at least give your a rough idea of where everything is.

 ---
 <img width="1093" alt="Screenshot 2023-03-10 at 10 44 55 PM" src="https://user-images.githubusercontent.com/123405355/224467474-a8bb09ce-e0ff-44a9-8ccf-92e1b220ab0a.png">